 Typically, those who choose a career in fund accounting have completed degrees such as commerce, finance, accounting.
 However educational background is not limited to these areas.
 We often find that those in funds come from many different walks of life.

 We are also seeing an increase in professional accountants, who come from Big 4 backgrounds, going into Fund Accounting roles.
-We explore this more in a recent blog with Melíosa O’Caoimh, Country Head, Northern Trust Ireland, where we chat to her about her own experience of this in the past, and how she got to where she is now.
+We explore this more in a blog with Melíosa O’Caoimh, Country Head, Northern Trust Ireland, where we chat to her about her own experience of this in the past, and how she got to where she is now.

 There can come a point for people when they feel they have exhausted all aspects of NAV calculation and may look for alternatives.
 FA is a routine based, systematic, accounting type role.
 However, FA is just one part of the puzzle.